Reverse Mortgages: Foreclosure Protections for Nonborrowing Spouses

 On the flip side, the regulations implementing the HECM statute stated that the loan becomes due and payable upon the death of all "mortgagors."
 A "mortgagor" is the borrower listed on the mortgage.

-The Court Ruled That HUD Violated Federal Law
+Court Ruled That HUD's Actions Were Inconsistent With Federal Law

 The court also found, however, that it didn't have the authority to require HUD to take any particular action to remedy its error and sent the matter back to HUD to correct the problem.